Reviews You Can Rely On

 Treatment Time

-The bottle that comes attaches can treat 17 oz of water, which is about 0.5 liters.
+The bottle can treat 17 oz of water, which is about 0.5 liters.
 If you wanted to store more water, you could easily get a larger, compatible bottle, or simply bring a collapsible bottle with you.
 This means it would take about 2 minutes to purify 1 liter of water.

 If you wanted to purify it to remove the most contaminants, you're looking at about three minutes for one full liter.
 While this isn't the fastest time out there, it earns a higher score because treatment is completely hands-free and easy.